cosmology-api/cosmology.api/docs/quickstart.rst

     defaulted to ``ReturnT | float``.

-The attribute-related protocols have only the return-type parameter.
+The attribute-related interfaces have only the return-type parameter.

+.. skip: next
 .. code-block:: python

+    from typing import Protocol

     class HasOmegaDE0(Protocol[Array]):
         @property